Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 The Hostal 2300 Tomar is a wonderful private albergue-type place, with private rooms as well.
 Click on the link to see the photos of it, just mere blocks from the main square, the Praça da República, shown below.
 It is economical, breakfast is included and the staff is marvelous.
 We booked a private room with a shared bath.

 For more available accommodations in Tomar click here.
-There are no municipal albergues, but aside from the Hostal 2300 Tomar in the center of town, there is one more private hostel with dormitory-style rooms, the Residencial Avenida Hostel, along the Camino just as you enter town and past the Pastelaria Tropical, mentioned above.
+There are no municipal albergues, but aside from the Hostal 2300 Tomar in the center of town, there is one more private hostel with dormitory-style rooms, the Residencial Avenida Hostel, along the Camino just as you enter town.
 Consult the map for their exact locations.
+We have also stayed here and it is very nice, clean and with very helpful and friendly staff.

 In the center of the square is a statue to the founder of Tomar, Gualdim Pais.
 We had a lovely happy hour, gazing at these monuments and the Knights Templar castle looming over us.